treker-mk/website/src/content/faq_en.md

 ## TBD work in progress - all content below is  still linked to the "father" site sledilnik.org

-_The purpose of the Sledilnik project and all its statistical graphs and tables/presentations is to display all existing data about the COVID19 epidemic in Slovenia in an understandable fashion.
+_The purpose of the Treker project and all its statistical graphs and tables/presentations is to display all existing data about the COVID19 epidemic in North Macedonia in an understandable fashion.
 We've compiled some of the most frequently asked questions.
 The FAQ list is not exhaustive at this moment, but it is updated frequently so keep checking back.
-In case of any questions, please contact us: info@slednik.org.
+In case of any questions, please contact us: info@treker.mk.
 (We also look forward to your compliments, feedback, or suggestions!)_

 ## General Information

 <details>
-  <summary id=why-sledilnik>Why Sledilnik?</summary>
+  <summary id=why-sledilnik>Why Treker?</summary>

 Our goal is to help understand the spread of the virus and to help raise awareness, responsiveness, and the effectiveness of the measures implemented to curb the virus.
 You can find more about the project in the [About tab](/en/about).